 - Easier fill-in: Has a small integrated flash to brighten shadows of backlit subjects.

 - Easier file upload: Has wifi built in for automatic backup or image transfer to the web.

 - Easier wireless transfer: Supports Bluetooth for image sharing without cables.

 - Faster buffer clearing: Has an SD card interface that supports the UHS-I standard.

 - More affordable: Was introduced into a lower priced category (89 percent cheaper at launch).

 - More modern: Reflects 9 years and 5 months of technical progress since the 1D Mark III launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the D3400 is the clear winner of the contest (14 : 10 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the D3400 emerges as the winner of the match-up (15 : 12 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.